GSA/ficam-access/pages/PACS-guide.md

 * PIV compliant PACS allow Federal employees and contractors to utilize the same PIV card for physical access into all Federal facilities for which they are authorized.

-* Creates standardization and promotes interoperability within the Federal Government by Integrating several disparate PACSs into an enterprise system
+* Creates standardization and promotes interoperability within the Federal Government by integrating several disparate PACSs into an enterprise system

 * Provides a system that promotes trust and create efficiency by rapidly authenticating credentials electronically for entering and exiting Federal facilities